neondatabase/website/content/docs/introduction/compute-lifecycle.md

 A compute in Neon is a stateless Postgres process due to the separation of storage and compute.
 It has two main states: `Idle` and `Active`.

-An `Idle` compute is one that has been suspended by Neon's _Autosuspend_ feature due to inactivity.
-An `Active` compute is one that has been activated by a connection, and it means that Postgres is currently running.
+Generally, an `Idle` compute has been suspended by Neon's Autosuspend feature due to inactivity, while an `Active` compute has been activated by a connection, indicating that Postgres is currently running.

 ## Autosuspend

-If there are no active queries for 5 minutes, which is the default autosuspend setting in Neon, your compute is automatically placed into an `Idle` state to save on energy and resources.
+If there are no active queries for 5 minutes, which is the default autosuspend setting in Neon, your compute is automatically placed into an `Idle` state.
 Users on paid plans can disable this autosuspension behavior so that a compute always remains active, or they can increase or decrease the amount of time after which a compute is placed into an `Idle` state.
 Autosuspension behavior is controlled by your compute's **Autosuspend** setting.

 ![Autosuspend configuration dialog](/docs/introduction/autosuspend_config.png)